isomerpages/mlaw-corp/news/press-releases/_posts/2023-09-18-post-Official Visit to India by Senior Parliamentary Secretary of Ministry of Health and Ministry of Law.md

 ---
-title: Official Visit to India by Senior Parliamentary Secretary of Ministry of Health and Ministry of Law
+title: Official Visit to India by Senior Parliamentary Secretary of Ministry of Health and Ministry of Law Mdm Rahayu Mahzam
 permalink: /news/press-releases/sps-official-trip-to-india/
 date: 2023-09-18
 layout: post